Sea Shadow (IX-529): History

 Sea Shadow had a SWATH (small-waterplane-area twin hull) design.
 Below the water were submerged twin hulls, each with a propeller, aft stabilizer, and inboard hydrofoil.
 The portion of the ship above water was connected to the hulls via the two angled struts.
 The SWATH design helped the ship remain stable in rough water up to sea state 6 (wave height of 18 feet (5.5 m) or "very rough" sea).
 The shape of the superstructure was sometimes compared to the casemate of the ironclad ram of the American Civil War.

 Sea Shadow had 12 bunks, one small microwave oven, a refrigerator and table.
 It was not intended to be mission-capable and was never commissioned, although it was listed in the Naval Vessel Register.

 Sea Shadow was revealed to the public in 1993 and was housed at the San Diego Naval Station until September 2006, when it was relocated with the Hughes Mining Barge to the Suisun Bay Reserve Fleet in Benicia, California.
 Until 2006, Sea Shadow and the HMB-1 were maintained and operated by Lockheed Martin for the U.S. Navy.
 The vessels were available for donation to a maritime museum.

 The USNS Impeccable and USNS Victorious ocean surveillance ships have inherited the stabilizer and canard method to help perform their stability-sensitive intelligence collection missions.

 In 2006, the U.S. Navy tried to sell Sea Shadow to the highest bidder; after the initial offering met with a lack of interest, it was listed for dismantling sale on gsaauctions.gov.
 The U.S. government mandated that the buyer not sail the ship and be required to scrap it.
 The ship was finally sold in 2012.
 Sea Shadow was dismantled in 2012 by Bay Ship & Yacht Company of Alameda, California.

 In popular culture

-In the 1997 James Bond film Tomorrow Never Dies, media tycoon Elliot Carver (Sir Jonathan Pryce) operated a stealth ship that resembled Sea Shadows appearance.
-Christened as Sea Dolphin II in the film, the secret and stealthy floating lair was used as a plot device to attempt to initiate World War III.
+In the 1997 James Bond film Tomorrow Never Dies, media tycoon Elliot Carver (Sir Jonathan Pryce) operated a stealth ship that resembled Sea Shadow.
+Christened Sea Dolphin II in the film, the secret and stealthy floating lair was used as a plot device to attempt to initiate World War III.

 The 1994 video game Urban Strike features Sea Shadow as an enemy unit.
 Its 1997 sequel, Nuclear Strike features the craft as home base.

-The craft also appears thrice in the single-player campaign of Act of War: High Treason (a 2006 real-time strategy game by Eugen Systems) as an enemy unit.
-This fictional version is a stealthy, limited capacity aircraft carrier, capable of housing just one X-32 JSF VTOL.
-The craft is not playable, outside the single-player campaign, however after running an appropriate mod, through the in-game Mod Editor, it can be produced in a Consortium Shipyard and be played (as well as its carrying aircraft), only in the Engagement (Skirmish) mode.
+A fictional version of the craft appears three times in the single-player campaign of Act of War: High Treason (a 2006 real-time strategy game by Eugen Systems) as an enemy unit.